-The Weatherization Assistance Program provides weatherization assistance utilizing

-US Department of Energy (DOE) and US Department of Health & Human Resources (DHHR) appropriations, along with utility partnership funding to increase the energy efficiency of dwellings owned or occupied by low-income persons or to provide such persons with renewable energy systems or technologies, reduce their total residential expenditures, and improve their health and safety.
-The funds are limited to low-income persons who are particularly vulnerable such as elderly, persons with disabilities, families with children, high residential energy users, and households with high energy burden.
+The Weatherization Assistance Program provides weatherization assistance utilizing US Department of Energy (DOE) and US Department of Health & Human Resources (DHHR) appropriations, along with utility partnership funding to increase the energy efficiency of dwellings owned or occupied by low-income persons or to provide such persons with renewable energy systems or technologies, reduce their total residential expenditures, and improve their health and safety.
+The funds are limited to low-income persons with disabilities, families with children, high residential energy users, and households with high energy burden.